eltigani-abdallah/Laplateformetracker/README.md

 * * *
 ### User Table
 The `User` table is designed to manage user accounts within the system.
 It contains essential information about each user, including their credentials, role, and account status.
-The table keeps track of the creation and update timestamps, ensuring that the system can maintain accurate records of user activities.

 ```
 +--------------------------------------------------+